NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Related Works

-In recent years, many researchers have explored leveraging CLIP \cite{radford2021learning} for detecting AI-generated images.
-UnivFD \cite{ojha2023towards} utilize CLIP’s image-text features for binary classification, demonstrating promising generalization capabilities.
-However, subsequent studies \cite{liu2024forgery,liu2024mixture,fu2025exploring} reveal that CLIP’s native features are not fully optimized for forgery detection, prompting efforts to fine-tune the model to better capture subtle artifacts.
+In recent years, many researchers have explored leveraging CLIP \cite{radford2021learning} for detecting AI-generated images, owing to their powerful feature extraction and semantic understanding capabilities.
+UnivFD \cite{ojha2023towards} utilizes CLIP’s image-text features for binary classification, demonstrating promising generalization capabilities.
+However, subsequent studies \cite{liu2024forgery,fu2025exploring} reveal that CLIP’s native features are not fully optimized for forgery detection, prompting efforts to fine-tune the model to better capture subtle artifacts.
 To this end, Fatformer \cite{liu2024forgery} introduces a forgery-aware adapter that integrates both spatial and frequency-domain extractors.
-C2P\_CLIP \cite{tan2025c2p} further enhances CLIP’s detection capability by injecting category-consistent cues into the text encoder.
-Additionally, VIB-Net \cite{zhang2025towards} addresses the issue of category interference in CLIP’s features by employing a Variational Information Bottleneck framework.
+C2P-CLIP \cite{tan2025c2p} further enhances CLIP’s detection capability by injecting category-consistent cues into the text encoder.
+Additionally, VIB-Net \cite{zhang2025towards} addresses the issue of category interference in CLIP’s features by employing a Variational Information Bottleneck framework; Effort \cite{yan2024orthogonal} employ Singular Value Decomposition (SVD) to construct two orthogonal subspaces, by freezing the principal components and adapting the remained components to preserve the pre-trained knowledge while learning forgery-related patterns, achieving strong generalization performance.

-Despite ongoing advances, the intrinsic properties of CLIP features remains insufficiently understood.
-We hypothesize that the entanglement of semantic information within these features impairs the model's ability to capture task-specific artifact cues essential for forgery detection.
+Despite continuous advances, the intrinsic properties of CLIP's visual features remain insufficiently understood.
+We hypothesize that the entanglement of semantic information within these features impairs the model’s ability to capture task-specific artifact cues that are essential for forgery detection, motivating our goal to decouple the embedded semantic information in visual features.